clach04/pebble_watchface_framework/README.md

 1. Import into Cloud CodeSpace - see Instructions section
 2. Add a Resource (lower left corner), load a TTF font, e.g. upload the .ttf files from https://www.fontsquirrel.com/fonts/permanent-marker
-3. Name the resource `FONT_50` - 50 means scale to 50 (optional enter in the CHARACTERS field `[0-9:.]` to only use the characters needed for time, makes watchface smaller), Click Save.
+3. Name the resource `FONT_50` - 50 means scale to 50 (optional enter in the CHARACTERS field `[0-9:. ]` to only use the characters needed for time, makes watchface smaller, for numbers include `-`), Click Save.
 4. Edit `watch_config.h` add line `#define FONT_NAME RESOURCE_ID_FONT_50` add after (or replace) '#undef FONT_NAME' to match resource name above
 5. Build and run :-)
 6. Try experimenting with different font sizes, make use of `#define DEBUG_TIME` to try wide fonts.
 For example using the permanent-marker font above with size 60 looks fine for some times but not all.
 DEBUG_TIME quickly tries a number of different times to check sizes.
 Also see `USE_TIME_MACHINE` notes.